Grinnell-CSC207/mp-json/README.md

-Mini-Project 8: JSON
+Mini-Project 9: JSON
 ====================

-A simple JSON parser.
+A simple JSON parser, and implementing different JSON values, such as integer, string, hashtable, and more.

+JSON.java contains the parser functions, which parses a string, a file, or any reader input to JSON.

-Implemented by NAME and NAME for CSC-207-01 2023Fa.
+Implemented by Jinny Eo, Jonathan Wang and Madel Sibal for CSC-207-01 2023Fa.

 Acknowledgements: